Linuxfabrik/monitoring-plugins/check-plugins/procs/README.rst

     # crit if there are less than one or more than 150 httpd processes
     ./procs --command=httpd --warning=2:100 --critical=1:150

-    # warn if "soffice" conversion consumes too much memory or was created more than 50 seconds ago
+    # warn if a "duplicity" backup process runs longer than 8 hours or uses more than 50% RAM
-    ./procs --command=soffice --warning-mem-percent=10 --warning-age=50
+    ./procs --command=duplicity --warning-age=28800 --warning-mem-percent=50

     # warn if at least 1 zombie process exists
     ./procs --status=zombie --warning=0